mdeguzis/RetroRig/README.md

 ## Please Note!

-Shell script to setup a Linux x86_64 system  with several emulators, and XBMC as graphical front end.
+RetroRig is shell script to setup a Linux x86_64 system  with several emulators, and XBMC as graphical front end.
 The inspiration for doing this lies almost completely with the RetroPie Project.
 I wanted to provide something similar, but wanted something a bit more than RetroArch.
 One of my chief complaints for RetroArch/RetroPie (as amazing as it is), is organization.
 Sorting through 100's of games sometimes